hmprt/hmprt.com/SITE.md

 ### Tooling:
 - linux, vim, eternal terminal, iTerm2, tmux, magnet

-## Why is my username unpronouncable?
-- It's a strictly consonant contraction of my full name.
-You can pronounce it _hump-ert_.
-- This is less a privacy concern than a stylistic one.
-Extensive biographic information of me is floating around on the internet, if you know where to look.

-## When writing?
-- Soon

 ## Writings which inspire me
 - _Desolation Row_ by Bob Dylan
 - _Blood Meridian_ by Cormac McCarthy